 - Better integration of the management of physical and mental illness

-Our strategic objectives are delivered through four workstreams:
+Our strategic objectives are delivered through two workstreams: